Elbis (footballer)

-Elbis Sousa Nascimento (born 26 December 1992), known as just Elbis, is a Brazilian professional footballer who plays as a Defender for Liga de Expansión MX club Irapuato.
+Elbis Sousa Nascimento (born 26 December 1992), known as just Elbis, is a Brazilian professional footballer who plays as a left back for Liga de Expansión MX club Irapuato.

 Career

 Atlético Madrid B

 Elbis made his league debut against Albacete on 21 March 2012.
 He scored his first goal for the club against Rayo Vallecano B on 6 January 2013, scoring in the 56th minute.

 Penapolense

 Elbis made his league debut against CA Juventus on 31 January 2016.

 Paraná

 Elbis didn't make any league appearances for Paraná, but made the bench three times.
 The earliest came against Boa on 23 May 2015.

 Atlético-GO

 Elbis made his league debut against Goiás on 8 February 2015.

 Zacatepec

 Elbis made his league debut against Juárez on 12 February 2017.
 He scored his first goal for the club against Venados on 26 August 2017, scoring in the 52nd minute.

 Pachuca

 Elbis made his debut in the Copa MX against Celaya on 25 July 2018.